IrvingZha0/lab-bcos/docs/CNS.md

 }
 ```

-There are two more loadByName functions.
+Two more loadByName functions are generated.

-4. Function
+4. Call the function

 ```
 package org.bcos.main;